How can I encourage my child to read and like books?...

 Audio books .......
 Listening to beautifully produced recordings is a great way to encourage the love of books, without any reading difficulties.
 Here are some ways to get hold of recordings:

 Local libraries: If you take written proof of your child's learning difficulty (e.g. a report or letter from the school) to your local library, you can update your child’s library card so that the loan of audio and visual material is free.
 There are no fines for children on overdue items.
 Some audio books come with a paper copy which then allows your child to follow the text whilst he/she listens.
 This really helps with reading development.
-You can also borrow directly to a tablet if you register and get a pin from the library for their Overdrive app.
+You can also borrow directly to a tablet, computer or mobile if you register and get a pin from the library for their Overdrive or Borrowbox app.

 The RNIB have made subscription to their Talking Book Service free with access to more than 23,000 unabridged titles.
 To be eligible, you must live in the UK and have an impairment that prevents or limits you from reading standard print.
 Dyslexia is an option that can be chosen when registering.
 Books are available for Digital Download to devices through RNIB Overdrive, CD and USB stick, delivered direct to your door. http://shop.rnib.org.uk/talking-books-subscription.html